HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

   )
 }}

-These WebAssembly modules differ considerably in size, with the smallest being just a few kilobytes, and the largest one is 228.102 MB in desktop’s client and 166.415 MB for mobile client.
+These WebAssembly modules differ considerably in size, with the smallest being just a few kilobytes, and the largest one is 228.102 MB in desktop's client and 166.415 MB for mobile client.

 {{ figure_markup(
   caption="Largest WebAssembly file detected.",